standardguy/weather-widget/README.md

 ## Testing
 I wanted to write test code, but my time has run short.
 My preference would be to write integration tests in Protractor, but here unit tests make a lot of sense.
 Unit tests would involve spying to see if calls are made from the ajax block.
 Passing mocked data into the various functions, like `cv.widget.renderemplates()`, and validating the output.
 Integration tests would require using a mock JSON response from the API and checking for proper conditions on failure, existence of a loading spinner at start up, and maybe correct placement of data in the widget.
 We can also test the centering of the widget in a variable sized viewport.

+## Also worth noting
+- The URL in the challenge description was not correct.
+I went to Yahoo's API page and generated a new one that returned data.
+- The challenge description instructs us to set the widget height at 160px.
+The image in the instructions is closer to 175px high.
+I used the larger number so I could acheive a very close approimation of the widget layout as I saw it in the challenge description.